-GeMech Ltd will provide employees with all the necessary PPE to ensure their safety and provide appropriate training for the safe storage and use of the equipment.
+GeMech Foundations Ltd will provide employees with all the necessary PPE to ensure their safety and provide appropriate training for the safe storage and use of the equipment.
 All equipment will be maintained and stored in a suitable location to protect the PPE from contamination, loss or damage.

-Mr J Garner will ensure that all First Aiders are familiar with the effects identified within the COSHH assessment and ensure suitable treatment is available at all times.
+Principal Contractor/Client will ensure that all First Aiders are familiar with the effects identified within the COSHH assessment and ensure suitable treatment is available at all times.
+GeMech Foundations Ltd will provide all COSHH assessment relevant to particular project for Principal Contractor/Clients appraisal prior any works commencing.